Chiropractic FAQ for New Patients in South Queensferry, Winchburgh, Broxburn, Fife & Kirkliston

 Do you treat pregnant patients?

-Yes.
-I have postgraduate training in pregnancy chiropractic care and provide gentle, safe treatment and Pilates-based rehabilitation for pregnant and postnatal clients.
+Absolutely!
+I have postgraduate training in pregnancy chiropractic care.
+I provide gentle, safe treatment and Pilates-based rehabilitation for pregnant and postnatal clients.

 I treat a wide range of musculoskeletal conditions, including:

-If you’re unsure whether chiropractic can help, feel free to get in touch and I’ll happily advise.
+If you’re unsure whether chiropractic can help, feel free to get in touch, and I’ll happily advise you.

 Does chiropractic treatment hurt?